 There are so many more things you need to do to get ready for the holidays.
 But the above suggestions are good places to start.
 One thing, however, is clear.
 You cannot wait until the season actually starts to get prepared, you need to start now.
 Otherwise you risk more than a few sales… you’ll risk your reputation.

-We’ll continue next week with more things you can do to prepare for the holidays.
+We’ll continue next week with more things you can do to prepare for holiday shoppers.
 How have you been preparing for the Holiday rush?